 This gave way to the creation of BBQ FAQ and its comprehensive collection of barbecue knowledge.
 The discussions were not always civil, as flame wars often erupted.
 Unfortunately, this sort of posturing was far too common on the internet in the 80s and 90s.
 For this reason, audiences migrated to websites.
 They had singular voices and far fewer arguments to sift through.

-In the mid 90s more websites emerged, starting with a few, then growing into the hundreds.
+In the mid-90s more websites emerged, starting with a few, then growing into the hundreds.
 Competitors, restaurateurs, caterers, and backyard hobbyists launched website after website.
-They coordinated the competitions, shared recipes, trade secrets, and those coveted smoker plans and pit modifications.
+They coordinated the competitions, shared recipes, traded secrets, and those coveted smoker plans and pit modifications.
 Anyone serious about barbecue had a custom-built pit.
 It was aspirational, but a unique pit was also worth endless bragging rights.

 Amazingly, many of these sites remain live today in their original form.
 You can still find Lineback’s Lexington Collection, Garry Howard’s BBQ Pit, Dan Cannon’s BBQ Whisperer, and dozens more.
 They might look primitive by modern standards, but these sites disseminated the message to an increasingly eager community.

 Garry Howard created and hosted the Smoke Ring to form a searchable website index during the natal stages of search engines.
 Approved websites added code to the bottom of their pages,

 allowing a reader to move from site to site, exploring barbecue-related topics.
 By its end, the Smoke Ring had more than 1,200 websites listed, ranging from recipe collections to manufacturing sites and storefronts.
 The Ring also had a discussion forum, which is still in use today.